 Designed for anyone – not just building and design professionals – who cares about the future growth of our community and wants to be part of shaping the future, each presentation in the Building a Better SLO series will examine the ways in which planning and building can impact our community to benefit our economy, culture and environment.
 Topics will include Arts & Culture, Equity and Inclusion, Innovative Housing, Outdoor Spaces and more.

-Building a Better SLO is a non-profit organization, under the fiscal agency of United Way of San Luis Obispo.
+Building a Better SLO is under the fiscal sponsorship of Ecologistics, a 501(c)(3) non-profit organization.

 Meet the team behind the series.